 Before the makeover, all of Morgan’s shoes were in individual shoe bags since she doesn’t like her shoes touching her clothes and we had her toiletries in a toiletry bag.

-Once we repacked everything, we were able to pack her shoes in a different compartment of the Tortuga bag than the rest of her clothing, and make use of the backpack’s mesh compartments for toiletries.
+Once we repacked everything, we were able to pack her shoes in a different compartment of the Outbreaker bag than the rest of her clothing, and make use of the backpack’s mesh compartments for toiletries.
 The barriers were built in, so there was no need for extra bags to separate everything.

 6. Forgotten Items